Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 npm install -D tailwindcss postcss autoprefixer

-npm install -D tailwindcss postcss autoprefixer: Installs Tailwind CSS and two necessary PostCSS plugins: PostCSS itself (to process the CSS) and Autoprefixer (to automatically add vendor prefixes to CSS properties).
+tailwindcss, postcss, autoprefixer: Installs Tailwind along with PostCSS (to process the CSS) and Autoprefixer (to automatically add vendor prefixes for cross-browser compatibility).

-Once the installation is complete, we need to generate the configuration files for Tailwind CSS and PostCSS:
+Once the installation is complete, generate the configuration files by running:

 npx tailwindcss init -p